dragomit/hsm/README.md

  // next time we open the door it should break, and state machine should terminate smi.Deliver(hsm.Event{EventId: evOpen}) // prints "Giving up a ghost"
  // smi.Current() == nil
- // note: if any further events are delivered to the state machine, they will be ignored
+ // once terminated, state machine remains terminated, and any further events are ignored
 ```